rj-chap/NFWorkshop16/README.md

 For the workshop, please install the following tools:

-Bless – Great *nix-based hex editor
+- *bless* – Great nix-based hex editor
-Audacity – Audio playing/editing program with the ability to play audio files in reverse (see Round 3) TCPlay – Free and simple TrueCrypt Implementation based on dm-crypt (see Round 6)
+- *Audacity* – Audio playing/editing program with the ability to play audio files in reverse (see Round 3)
+- *tcplay* – Free and simple TrueCrypt Implementation based on dm-crypt (see Round 6)

 You can install all three in Kali using the following command:

-*sudo apt-get install bless audacity tcplay*
+**sudo apt-get install bless audacity tcplay**

 ## NetworkMiner

 Last year, I made a point to avoid NetworkMiner.
-This year, our intern showed us that NetworkMiner might be required!
+This year, our intern showed us that easy-of-use tools such as NetworkMiner might be required in these challenges.
 Hah!

 We will *need* NetworkMiner (NM) to complete Round 3.
 You can grab NM here: http://www.netresec.com/?page=NetworkMiner.
 Feel free to run NM under Windows, either in your host OS or within a Windows-based VM.

 Personally, I like to run NM under Kali using mono.
 For details, see here: http://www.netresec.com/?page=Blog&month=2011-12&post=No-more-Wine---NetworkMiner-in-Linux-with-Mono.

 If you want to run NM under Kali, please visit the above link and set this up prior to the workshop.